michaelCaleyWhaley/programmers-handbook/infrastructure/kubernetes/getting-started/getting-started.md

 ## Deploying simple app

 ### Config kind
 Different types of config are demarked by the property kind.
-Examples of different kind include `ConfigMap`, `Secret` and `Deployment`.
+Examples of different kind include `ConfigMap`, `Secret`, `Deployment` and `Service`.

 ### Deployment
 More complex than other kind.